Operator

 Agent experience

-- The Chrome extension UI is unclear
+- The Chrome extension felt unclear and hard to scan

-- Some agents felt AI-generated responses were too generic and needed more customization
+- AI-generated responses often felt too generic

 - Trust in AI suggestions varied based on agent experience level

-- Agents wanted a way to quickly edit AI responses before sending
+- Agents wanted faster editing before sending

 Quality & ops